Geolocation

 Weather Api

-To get Free API Key, login to https://openweathermap.org/ and register for free.
+To get a free API key, log in to https://openweathermap.org/ and register for free.

 document.querySelector('button').addEventListener("click",function(){